ethyca/fidesops/docs/fidesops/docs/tutorial/annotate_datasets.md

   - `float`
   - `boolean`
   - `object_id`
-- `length`: if `length` is specified, in an erasure request, Fidesops will truncate the masked value to the specified `length`.
+- `length`: if `length` is specified, in an erasure request, Fidesops will truncate the end of the masked value to the specified `length`.
 This should be used if your database column has a length restriction.
 E.g. if a specific row has `email` of `jerry@mail.com`, and the masked value is `23982r3n8rupq8ewurnw`, and `length` is set to `10`, then the resulting update query will use the value `23982r3n8r`.

 ## Upload this Dataset to Fidesops